IntelLabs/ParallelAccelerator.jl/README.md

-At the moment ParallelAccelerator only supports the Julia-to-C backend, and we are working on alternatives that hopefully can alleviate the above mentioned restrictions without sacreficing much of the speed brough by quality C compilers and parallel runtime such as OpenMP.
+At the moment ParallelAccelerator only supports the Julia-to-C backend, and we are working on alternatives that hopefully can alleviate the above mentioned restrictions without sacrificing much of the speed brough by quality C compilers and parallel runtime such as OpenMP.

 Apart from the contraints imposed by Julia-to-C translation, our current